-- Individuals who seek to expand their understanding of leadership within hospitals, medical centers, community clinics, health departments, and the balance of healthcare settings.
+- Individuals wanting to expand their understanding of leadership within hospitals, medical centers, community clinics, health departments and the balance of healthcare settings

-Healthcare Systems Studies will support the 16% increase in leadership positions in this service industry projected by the US Department of Labor over the next decade (Bureau of Labor Statistics, 2010).
-Specifically in Northeast Indiana, significant expansion of three regional health centers (Parkview North, Fort Wayne; Lutheran, Fort Wayne; Cameron Memorial Community Hospital, Angola) and increasing numbers of home health care and nursing care organizations will expand the need for individuals with visionary leadership and understanding of sector demands to use these skills.
-According to the Indiana Health Industry Forum (2008), 156 health and life sciences companies were reportedly located in the 7-county region of Northeast Indiana, up from 103 two years prior.
+Healthcare Systems Studies will support the 16 percent increase in leadership positions in this service industry projected by the U.S. Department of Labor over the next decade (Bureau of Labor Statistics, 2010).
+Specifically, in northeast Indiana, significant expansion of three regional health centers (Parkview North, Fort Wayne; Lutheran, Fort Wayne; Cameron Memorial Community Hospital, Angola) and increasing numbers of home health care and nursing care organizations will expand the need for individuals with visionary leadership and understanding of sector demands to use these skills.
+According to the Indiana Health Industry Forum (2008), 156 health and life sciences companies were reportedly located in the seven-county region of northeast Indiana, up from 103 two years prior.
 Together this data illustrates the increasing need for leaders in this industry, a need that can be met through participation in the Healthcare Systems Studies concentration.

 Concentration Coursework (15 Credit Hours)